Azure/azure-sdk-for-cpp/sdk/storage/MigrationGuide.md

 ## Migration benefits

-To understand why we created our version 12 client libraries, you may refer to the Tech Community blog post, [Announcing the Azure Storage v12 Client Libraries](https://techcommunity.microsoft.com/t5/azure-storage/announcing-the-azure-storage-v12-client-libraries/ba-p/1482394) or refer to our video [Introducing the New Azure SDKs](https://aka.ms/azsdk/intro).
+Refer to the Tech Community blog post, [Announcing the Azure Storage v12 Client Libraries](https://techcommunity.microsoft.com/t5/azure-storage/announcing-the-azure-storage-v12-client-libraries/ba-p/1482394) or [Introducing the New Azure SDKs](https://aka.ms/azsdk/intro), to understand the benefits of switching to the version 12 client libraries.

 Included are the following:
 - Thread-safe synchronous APIs